philsinatra/IDM232/instructor_materials/IDM232-03-control_structures.md

   // 1, 2, 3, 4,
 }
 ```

+^ We used `break` when we covered the `switch` statement, which allowed us to break out of a `case` within the statement.
+The `break` in a loop will similarly "break" us out of the loop, effectively ending execution of the loop.
+Go back to our Hollywood director example, this would be like the director watching a few auditions and then saying "You've got the job, the rest of the auditions are cancelled".

 ^ We can look at our previous example, and change `continue` to `break` within our `if` statement.